Retail export scheme

 Where a refund is being made in a currency other than Euro, the rate of exchange you should use is either:

-- the official rate of exchange as published by the Central Bank of Ireland for the date on which the refund is given
+- the official rate of exchange as published by the Central Bank of Ireland for the date on which the refund is paid

-- the official monthly average rate of exchange as published by the Central Bank of Ireland for the month in which the refund was given.
+- the official monthly average rate of exchange as published by the Central Bank of Ireland for the month in which the refund is paid.